-A cash prize pool will be divided amongst teams whose combined case and race scores place first, second, or third.
-The specific amounts to be awarded from the prize pool will be announced closer to the date of the competition.
+A cash prize pool of $20,000 will be divided amongst teams whose combined case and race scores place first, second, or third.
+1st place will receive $10,000, 2nd place will receive $6,000, and 3rd place will receive $4,000.
 The winning team will receive the Race & Case Winners’ Cup to display on campus for the following year and will be automatically eligible to compete in the 2019 competition.

 Presentations must be submitted electronically by 5 p.m.
 MST on Thursday, February 22, 2018.
 The presentations will be loaded onto Race & Case computers.
 However, teams are strongly encouraged to save and bring a copy of their presentation on a jump drive.
 Clickers will be provided for advancing slides (or teams may bring their own).
 There will be no microphones.
 Technological support will be available throughout the case competition.
 Printing services are available on campus in the University of Denver bookstore.